---------------------------------------------------------

 Mint

 If you can only grow one herb for your chickens I would recommend mint.
 It has so many uses and is SO easy to grow!
 My chickens, ducks, & rabbits all love to eat mint.
-Mint can lower body temperature.
-In the summertime, I will float some crushed mint leaves in iced water for a cool, refreshing drink.
+Mint has a cooling, refreshing effect so is a good addition to water on hot days.
+In the summertime, I will float some crushed mint leaves in iced water for a refreshing drink.
 The smell also has a calming, de-stressing effect, making it a great choice to add to nest boxes or dust bathing areas.

 Mint can act as a natural insect & rodent deterrent because they dislike the strong smell.
 Try hanging bunches of fresh mint around the run to discourage flies or planting mint around the outside of the run to discourage rodents.
 Be careful where you plant mint though because it spreads really quickly.
 If you have some space you don’t mind filling in a garden, plant one mint plant and it will be 8-9 plants by next year and will keep coming back year after year.
 If you want to keep it contained, it grows beautifully in containers too.
 There are dozens of varieties of mint; peppermint & spearmint are two popular choices, but lemon balm, chocolate mint, and cat mint are also great.